chdliuyue/conflict-main/schedule.md

 # Revision Schedule and Action Plan

 ## Overview
-Goal: revise the manuscript and replication package so that it clearly positions the contribution, rigorously addresses heterogeneity, reports transparent feature engineering, and strengthens validation/robustness in line with the external reviewer’s guidance.
+Goal: revise the manuscript and replication package so that it clearly positions the contribution, rigorously addresses heterogeneity, reports transparent feature engineering, and strengthens validation/robustness in line.

 ## Phase 1 – Positioning and Contribution (Week 1)
 1. **Reframe problem statement and contribution.**